Harry Potter TV Show: What We Know About The Upcoming HBO Original Series

 Go back to the very beginning of J.K.
 Rowling's epic saga with the Harry Potter collection.
 Told over seven books, the series follows "The Boy Who Lived" as he goes from a young Hogwarts student to the Wizarding World's biggest hero.

-With the cast filling out, production gearing up to take off, and the anticipation building to a possible 2026 release date for the Harry Potter TV show, expect to hear a lot more about what is possibly the most eagerly awaited upcoming HBO show in years, if not decades.
+With production gearing up to take off and the anticipation building to the 2026 premiere of the Harry Potter TV show, expect to hear a lot more about the series and all its developments in the coming weeks and months.

 Philip Sledge